 Weight problems may result from a variety of factors, including genetics, a slow metabolism, illness, eating or exercise habits, and emotional distress.
 This center makes special efforts to customize programs to meet an individual's specific needs, and will assess the causes of the weight problem, determine its medical and psychological consequences, and then plan a program accordingly.

 Penn's Employee Assistance Program (EAP) provides eligible faculty and staff and their immediate family members access to free, confidential, around-the-clock counseling and referral services for personal and professional life issues.
-EAP services are available by phone, online, and through face-to-face sessions.
+EAP services are available by phone, email, webchat, video and through face-to-face sessions.
 The Health Advocate EAP counselors will connect you with the right experts at the right time: masters level clinicians, work/life specialists, medical bill negotiators, and financial and legal professionals.
 In addition, Health Advocate offers multi-language capabilities.
 Call 1-866-799-2329, Email EAPinfo@healthadvocate.com or Visit www.healthadvocate.com/upenn

 The mission of the Office of Alcohol and Other Drug Program Initiatives is to reduce harm related to alcohol and other drug use at the University of Pennsylvania.
 Key efforts focus on education, prevention and confidential, non-judgmental brief interventions for both individual Penn students and student groups.
 In accordance with this mission, the office oversees policies, environmental management efforts and educational programs that encourage a safe and healthy campus environment for students.

 Penn faculty and staff can reap the benefits of mindfulness through a free, four-week mindfulness skills course.
 To register for the next course, call the Employee Assistance Program at 1-888-321-4433.
 Additional mindfulness resources are available at the EAP website.